 Conducting the ideal client persona research

 - Do detailed background research on your ideal clients – who are they? what’s their title and job description?
 Why they need your services?
 What are the common demographic trends?
-Are they living in India, USA or in West Europe?
+Are they living in India, the USA, or in West Europe?

 - Find out the places where they’re gathering – What social media channels are they using?
 Can they be found in your city?
 What are the common meetups and conferences they are going to?